Welcome to the Slab City Homeowners Association

 Bringing structure, harmony, and *slightly* enforced guidelines to "The Last Free Place."

-Slab City HOA Front Gate
+Conceptual image of the Slab City HOA Front Gate with a security arm.

 A conceptual rendering of your future, more organized, entrance.